kube-ns-suspender/kube-ns-suspender/README.md

 * Running: the namespace is "up", and all the resources have the desired number of replicas.
 * Suspended: the namespace is "paused", and all the supported resources are scaled down to 0 or suspended.
-* Running Forced: the namespace has been suspended, and then reactivated manually.
-It will be "running" for a pre-defined duration then will go back to the "suspended" state.

 ### Annotations